“

 A contentious point remains for employers, employees and the government: apprenticeships are expensive.
 They are the "Cadillac" of training, the gold standard by which many programs are evaluated, said Tamar Jacoby, president and CEO of Opportunity America.
 But the costs are heavy, including training fees and payroll for working apprentices.

 There is little consensus currently on the level of government involvement required for such programs.
-Labor Secretary Alexander Acosta stated during the first meeting of the U.S. Department of Labor's (DOL) apprenticeship task force that the current apprenticeship progra"does not work," Politico reported.
+Labor Secretary Alexander Acosta stated during the first meeting of the U.S. Department of Labor's (DOL) apprenticeship task force that the current apprenticeship program "does not work," Politico reported.
 His DOL wants to put businesses and business groups in “the driver’s seat” (a common phrase used at the forum) of apprenticeship creation and oversight, rather than the government.

 Overall, panelists acknowledged the value of government involvement in setting up the necessary infrastructure for apprenticeship programs.
 Public funding may be a key part of moving apprenticeships to scale, said Steve Middleton, CEO of Elite Apprentices, an intermediary training partner.
 Small and medium businesses also have to be taken into account; they may not be able to afford to pay for an apprenticeship program without the proper systems in place.
 And that may include having apprentices pay into the program themselves, said Robert Park, vice president of Meritize.